code4policy/2026/precoursework.md

 - Chapters 16-22, Lists & Loops
 - Chapters 24-27, Dictionaries

-We'd like if all of the Chapters were completed by the start of class. **Completing this assignment ahead of time will allow you to stay focused on the core content of the class during the J-term.**
+We'd like if all of the Chapters are completed by the start of class. **Completing this assignment ahead of time will allow you to stay focused on the core content of the class during the J-term.**

 ### A note about the assignment
 > While the pre-work is a Python tutorial, **this isn't a Python class**.
 We will encounter various technologies in the course, but this tutorial should help you get in the mindset of learning code.
 It will help you: